PennLINC/babs/docs/source/walkthrough.rst

     $ datalad osf-credentials --version
     datalad_osf 0.2.3.1

-We used ``BABS version 0.0.3`` in this example walkthrough.
+We prepared this example walkthrough with ``BABS version 0.0.3``.
-It's encouraged to use up-to-date BABS versions released on PyPI, and the instructions are consistent for the newer BABS version.
+We encourage you to use the latest version available on PyPI.
-With newer versions, you might see minor differences in the printed messages and code.
+There might be minor differences in the printed messages or generated code, however you can still follow the same steps instructed here.
-You can check your BABS's version via command below:
+To check your BABS's version, you can run this command:

 ..  code-block:: console

     $ pip show babs
     Name: babs
-    Version: 0.0.3
+    Version: x.x.x   # e.g., 0.0.3
     ...

 Let's create a folder called ``babs_demo`` in root directory